 Need help conveying tone and mood?

+There are inexpensive resources you can use to create settings that engage readers.
 I highly recommend these books by Angela Ackerman and Becca Puglisi:

 - The Rural Setting Thesaurus: A Writers Guide to Personal and Natural Places